Back to blog

 • Strong vintage and Art Deco character

-• Step-cut faceting emphasizes clarity
+• Step-cut faceting emphasizes clarity above all else

-• Deeply cut pavilion creates dramatic depth
+• Deeply cut pavilion creates dramatic, layered depth

 Marquise